Niebla: an open-source code for modeling the extragalactic background light: Data analysis and results

-We also tried to fit the black body reemission with three black body components instead of two, fixing two temperatures $T_1=450\,$K and $T_2=70\,$K and leaving two of the $f_i$ as free parameters.
+We also tried to fit the blackbody reemission with three blackbody components instead of two, fixing two temperatures $T_1=450\,$K and $T_2=70\,$K and leaving two of the $f_i$ as free parameters.
 However, the fit preferred $f_2 = 0$, removing the need for this additional contribution.
-Therefore, we decided to present the results using only two black bodies.